In Conversation with Nonzuzo Gxekwa

 JB: Could you tell me more about the relationship between your work and the LGBTQIA community?

 JB: How did you start photography?
-Why did you start taking pictures?
+What inspired you to begin taking pictures?

 Maheder Haileselassie image 1

-JB: I noticed that you have two different profiles on Instagram: 'nonzuzogxekwa' and 'taxidiaries', why the title 'taxidiaries' in particular?
+JB: I noticed that you have two different Instagram profiles: 'nonzuzogxekwa' and 'taxidiaries'.
+Why did you choose the title 'taxidiaries'?
 Is there a connection to Johannesburg?

-NG: I commute everyday.
-I live in the suburbs, twenty minutes away from central Johannesburg which is the CBD and I have chosen to use public transports and taxi is my mode of transport.
-Some of the images are shot whilst I am in a taxi or around the taxi ranks.
-It's almost like a daily diary of my way to the city, of coming back from the city, my interaction with this space.
+NG: I commute every day.
+I live in the suburbs, about twenty minutes away from central Johannesburg (the CBD), and I use public transport, with taxis being my primary mode.
+Some of the images on 'taxidiaries' are taken while I’m in a taxi or around taxi ranks.
+It’s almost like a daily diary of my journey to and from the city and my interactions with that space.

 JB: How would you describe Johannesburg to someone who doesn’t know much about it?

-NG: Johannesburg is this big, busy place, where you can get lost.
-Most of my friends are scared to go to the city.
-There is dirt on the floor, overcrowded buildings.
-There are people selling vegetables, there are people shooting up drugs, there is someone stealing someone else's phone: everything is there.
-It can be frustrating, people are bumping against each other.
-There is this smell, this disgusting smell, that is there, constantly.
-But in the chaos, there is always something beautiful.
-There is life, there is this amazing energy, people are laughing, they make really nice food too (laughs), you just need to know where to go.
-Everyone came to Joburg trying to fulfil their dreams, to find better opportunities, sometimes it's not possible, not everyone is lucky.
-The city is constantly changing.
+NG: Johannesburg is a large, busy place where you can easily get lost.
+Many of my friends are afraid to go to the city.
+There’s dirt on the streets, overcrowded buildings, people selling vegetables, others using drugs, and even someone stealing a phone—everything happens there.
+It can be overwhelming, with people bumping into each other and a persistent unpleasant smell.
+But amid the chaos, there is always something beautiful.
+There’s life, a vibrant energy, people laughing, and great food (laughs).
+You just need to know where to go.
+Everyone comes to Joburg in search of their dreams and better opportunities, but not everyone is fortunate.
+The city is constantly evolving.

 The transcription of this interview was made possible thanks to Le projet IMPACT by Xavier Gradoux & Jérôme Jacquin.